AI4Finance-Foundation/FinGPT/README.md

 # ChatGPT for FinTech

-Data and demos are currently put in [FinNLP](https://github.com/AI4Finance-Foundation/FinNLP)
+More data and demos can be found in [FinNLP](https://github.com/AI4Finance-Foundation/FinNLP)

 ## ChatGPT at AI4Finance